 7 Tips for a Healthy, Meaningful Holiday Season

 The mad dash from Thanksgiving through New Year’s can feel exhausting.
 Several important holidays, including Hanukkah and Kwanzaa, fall within this 6 week period.
 In my house, we celebrate Christmas.
-As much as I love the magic of this holiday, one year much of the joy was lost in trying to make the season perfect for my kids.
+As much as I love the magic of this holiday there was one year when much of the joy was lost in trying to make the season perfect for my kids.
 I shopped and wrapped.
 I cooked and baked.
 And I stayed up crazy long hours after working all day to make gifts.
 Then when the holiday rolled around I was so tired that all the beauty and meaning seemed to be gone.
 I looked back and realized I had missed what meant the most to me — savoring time with my family.

 After that year, I made some changes to how my family celebrates the season.
 It’s still a busy time, but I’ve never looked back with regret again.
 Whichever holiday your family celebrates, these ideas may help you stay focused on the meaning: